Continuing Education Activity

 Peak VO2: Maximal Oxygen Uptake

 VO2 is derived using the Fick equation where maximal oxygen uptake equals cardiac output x the arteriovenous difference (VO2 = CO x (CaO2 – CvO2).
 Higher VO2 values represent greater aerobic fitness.
-Men have higher peak VO2 due to increased levels of hemoglobin, increased stroke volume and greater muscle mass.
+Men have higher peak VO2 due to increased hemoglobin levels, increased stroke volume, and greater muscle mass.

-Declines in VO2 happen with age, there is approximately a 10% decrease every ten years after 30 years of age.
+Declines in VO2 happen with age; there is approximately a 10% decrease every ten years after 30 years of age.
 This is due to decreases noted in stroke volume and maximal heart rate.
-Any pathophysiologic state can impair peak VO2 as seen in heart failure or chronic obstructive pulmonary disease (COPD) and even in deconditioning.
-Values below 80% of predicted (based on age, gender and anthropometric data) are considered abnormal.
+Any pathophysiologic state can impair peak VO2, as seen in heart failure or chronic obstructive pulmonary disease (COPD) and even deconditioning.
+Values below 80% of predicted (based on age, gender, and anthropometric data) are considered abnormal.
 VO2 is the most important parameter, as it can quantitatively measure disease severity.

 O2 pulse is the amount of oxygen consumed by the tissues at any given heart rate (VO/HR).
-This value is used as a surrogate for stroke volume.
-Decreased O2 pulse often points to a cardiac limitation to exercise.
+This value is used as a surrogate for stroke volume, and decreased O2 pulse often points to a cardiac limitation to exercise.

-Exercise is a state of increased sympathetic tone which is overridden by local vaso-regulatory mechanisms.
-The metabolic byproducts produced by exercise all favor vaso-regulation which all lower systemic vascular resistance.
-Additionally, blood shunting occurs where any nonworking muscles/organs remain in a vaso-constricted state in order to promote more blood flow to the working muscles.
+Exercise is a state of increased sympathetic tone that is overridden by local vaso-regulatory mechanisms—the metabolic byproducts produced by exercise all favor vaso-regulation, which lowers systemic vascular resistance.
+Blood shunting occurs when any nonworking muscles/organs remain in a vaso-constricted state to promote more blood flow to the working muscles.
 The initial phase of progressive exercise CO is mainly increased due to the increased LV stroke volume in response to blood filling (frank-starling).
 Around 50% of the VO2 max, further increases in CO are augmented due to increased heart rate.

 Ventilatory Anaerobic Threshold (VAT)